kevin-montrose/Sigil/README.markdown

 Console.WriteLine(del(314, 159));
 ```

-Sigil validates the CIL stream as each instruction is added, and throws a `SigilException` as soon as an illegal program is detected.
+Sigil validates the CIL stream as each instruction is added, and throws a `SigilVerificationException` as soon as an illegal program is detected.

 ```
 var emiter = Emit<Func<int, string, int>>.NewDynamicMethod("MyMethod");
 emiter.LoadArgument(0);
 emiter.LoadArgument(1);
-emiter.Add();   // Throws a SigilException, indicating that Add() isn't defined for [int, string] emiter.Return();
+emiter.Add();   // Throws a SigilVerificationException, indicating that Add() isn't defined for [int, string] emiter.Return();
 ```

-SigilExceptions include the types on the stack when thrown, to aid in debugging.
+SigilVerificationExceptions include the types on the stack when thrown, to aid in debugging.

 ###Locals

 Sigil exposes `DeclareLocal<Type>()` for creating new locals, and a number of OpCodes take locals as operands.

-If a local is unused in a method body, a SigilException will be thrown when `CreateDelegate()` is called.
+If a local is unused in a method body, a SigilVerificationException will be thrown when `CreateDelegate()` is called.

 ###Labels, Try, Catch, and Finally